 Welcome to the new series, which is going to be a tutorial-like walk-through of a popular metasploitable project.
 The main reason is that for some time I’ve been lacking ideas about how to learn and I decided to do something systematic, even if simple.
 For some time I was loosing interest in the topic, I felt my learning process lacked organization, so here we go with my attempt to fix it.
 Last thing before we begin: remember to subscribe to the newsletter not to miss further posts.
-If you like my work, you can support me on Patreon.

 In this metasploitable walk-through series I am going to simulate penetration test of a VM.
 However, to make it more interesting I am not going to use Metasploit Framework or even Kali Linux.
 At least to the point where I discover a vulnerability and start to exploit, the fewer tools the better.
 I’m OK with automating tasks that are already in action.
 So if I discover an SQL injection and bring it to the point where I can pull some data, I’m OK with using sqlmap.
 Same applies to some simple tools like nmap, or situation where scripting something myself would be highly ineffective like in the case of password cracking.